Protesters march in Manhattan, criticizing Wall Street

 "That's the bank that took my mother's home," said Stephens, a law student, before being handcuffed.

-The Vancouver-based activist media group Adbusters organized the weeklong event.
-Word spread via social media, yet the throngs of protesters some participants had hoped for failed to show up.
+An online activist group called Adbusters organized the weeklong event and word spread via social media, yet the throngs of protesters it had hoped for failed to show up.

 "I was kind of disappointed with the turnout," said Itamar Lilienthal, 19, a New York University student and marcher.